Susser47/fun-discord-Bot/README.md

 ## bot functions
 1. !password: generates a password and sends it in the current channel
 2. !flip: this flips a coin and sends the result in the current channel
+3. !rps: this makes you play a game of rock paper scissors with the bot